twright/Easy-Comment-Uploads/readme.txt

 **0.70**

+ * Option added to change upload directory.
+ * Fixed some bugs in blacklist checking.
  * Enable the plugin for specific categories only.
  * Only allow whitelisted filetypes by default for much improved security.
  * Much more informative error messages.